SQL Advanced Notebook

 GROUP BY station_code, DATE_FORMAT(paid_time, '%Y-%m');

-FIRST_VALUE and LAST_VALUE return the first or last value within a window frame.
-LAST_VALUE requires UNBOUNDED FOLLOWING in the frame — without it, the frame ends at the current row by default.
+FIRST_VALUE and LAST_VALUE return the first or last value in a window frame.
+LAST_VALUE needs UNBOUNDED FOLLOWING in the frame.
+Without it, the frame ends at the current row by default.

 Recursive CTEs

-A recursive CTE calls itself to process hierarchical or sequential data — most commonly to generate a date series without a stored calendar table.
+A recursive CTE calls itself to handle hierarchical or sequential data.
+The most common use is to build a date series without a stored calendar table.

 WITH RECURSIVE <cte_name> AS (